 Link to key pages on your site from your COVID pages, such as an FAQ page or contact page.
 Starbucks, for example, regularly updates its COVID-19 page with information about how they are reacting to the situation, with links to internal pages where customers can find more information about their local stores.

-Update target keywords
+Update target keywords for SEO strategy during COVID-19

 The world as we know it has changed — and so has our search behavior.
 Most kids are engaged in online learning, many office workers are working from home, and gyms are still closed in most states.